KS C 9811 EMC Radio-Frequency Testing of Industrial, Scientific and Medical Equipment

 - Class B equipment is used in residential environments and establishments directly connected to a low voltage power supply network.

-Load conditions of the equipment under test are specified below.
+Load conditions of the industrial, scientific, and medical equipment under test are specified below.
 Equipment not covered by this subclause is to be operated to maximize the disturbance generated while still conforming with normal operating procedures.
 This is as provided in the operating manual of the equipment.

 The load used when industrial equipment is tested may be either the load used in service or an equivalent device.
 When testing with the load used in service, the electrodes and cables are disposed of in the manner of their normal use.
 Measurements are made at both maximum output power and half-maximum output power.
 Equipment that normally operates at zero or very low output power is also tested in these conditions.